 Incentivizing the Protection of Water Resources

 California faces an intensifying water crisis.
 The quantity of the state’s water is diminishing due to our growing population, consumption patterns and drought.
-In some areas of the state, excessive amounts of groundwater are siphoned to replenish decreasing quantities used for irrigation, drinking and wildlife habitat.
+In some areas of the state, excessive amounts of groundwater are siphoned to compensate for decreasing surface water availability for irrigation, drinking and wildlife habitat.

 Water quality continues to be impacted due to the release of pollutants into rivers, bays and underground aquifers.
 Many of California's waterways don't currently meet federal and state clean water standards.